-I readily admit that I am guilty
+I readily admit that I am guilty of aural self-isolation.

 Just the other night, while making dinner, I missed an entire meaningful conversation between my husband and children.
 I was completely oblivious, not because I was engrossed in the cooking, but because I was engrossed in a book being transmitted through two small, white earbuds.